Zettlr/zettlr-docs/docs/en/reference/settings.md

 The advanced tab contains options that are helpful for advanced tasks.

 The “pattern for new filenames” is what the textfield will look like when you create a new file.
 It will be prepopulated by whatever you type here.
 You can make use of the variables below (the ID following the pattern you have selected in the Zettelkasten tab, year, month, day, hour, minute and second).
 If you tick the checkbox, Zettlr will not even ask you for a filename when you create a new file, which might speed up your workflow.

 The **debug option** is used to control whether or not you are able to "reload" the graphical user interface (GUI) by pressing `F5` and display the Chrome developer tools to inspect what the app is doing.
 Naturally, you would want to do this as a developer.

 You can also help Zettlr by **subscribing to beta releases**.
 When you tick this option, Zettlr will notify you about new beta releases in addition to normal releases.
 You can then decide whether to use the beta version, or not.
-Activate **RMarkdown file support** to enable the detection of `.rmd` files used for R-Markdown.
-It is inactive by default, as some other programs (for instance, by Adobe) also use this extension to store binary data, which would cause problems.

 The text area to the right controls what files will be displayed in the **attachment** sidebar.
 It is simply a comma-separated list of all file extensions you would like to have at your disposal.
 The initial list should contain most extensions you might be using.